react-native-maps/react-native-maps/.github/ISSUE_TEMPLATE.md

   ***Make sure you are on v0.48.0 or greater of react-native, otherwise you may get this error:

   Target Platform: eg: iOS - 11.2 Simulator/iPhone 6, Android 7.1.1/Galaxy S6/Genymotion etc

--->
+  ***If your target is iOS , please specify if you are using AppleMaps or GoogleMaps -->

 ### Steps to Reproduce